awsdocs/amazon-redshift-developer-guide/doc_source/copy-parameters-data-source-s3.md

 ## Unsupported parameters<a name="copy-parameters-data-source-s3-unsupported-parms"></a>

-You cannot use the following parameters with COPY from Amazon S3:
+You can't use the following parameters with COPY from Amazon S3:
 + SSH
 + READRATIO